SeanHwangG/test/language.md

   * install
     * -D: install for dev dependency

-> Yarn

-* package manager that doubles down as project manager
+* Yarn: package manager that doubles down as project manager
   * stores dependencies locally, and fetches from the disk during a yarn add

-* yarn
   * install
     * --force: refetches all packages, even ones that were previously installed
     * --network-timeout `ms`: [ex] 1000: 1s